-In order to correctly include or exclude as an asset any amount held in a company retirement or pension account by an employed person, HACA must know whether the money is accessible before retirement [HCV GB, p.
+In order to correctly include or exclude as an asset any amount held in a company retirement or pension account by an employed person, the PHA must know whether the money is accessible before retirement [HCV GB, p.
 5-26].